Privacy Policy

 • to a transfer of their data when their data is processed automatically and based on a contract or consent (data portability);

-Feel free to contact us via: accounts@rimeib.com or write to Rime Information Bureau Ltd, 8 Vasilios Voulgaroktonou Street, Nicosia 1010, Cyprus
+For questions or requests: Email: accounts@rimeib.com Address: Rime Information Bureau Ltd, 8 Vasileiou Voulgaroktonou Street, Nicosia 1010, Cyprus

 Keep in Touch